AlexHill/django-relativity/README.md

 ## What state is this project in?

-This project is in active development.
-Feel free to try it out.
+This project is used in production and in active development.
 Things not covered by the tests have every chance of not working.

-## Note on migrations for Django 1.11 users

-Before Django 2.0, Q objects and expressions were not serialisable in migrations.
-Relativity includes backported code to work around this problem.
-To make migrations work in Django 1.11, import `Q` from `relativity.compat` and use that in your predicates instead of Django's `Q`.
+## Migrating from relativity < 0.2.0

+Before 0.2.0, it was necessary to import a backported version of `django.db.models.Q` from `relativity.compat` in order to make migrations work in Django 1.11.
+From 0.2.0 onwards, that's no longer necessary.
+The backported `Q` still exists as an alias to django.db.models, but a DeprecationWarning will be issued on import.
+You should replace all uses with Django's standard `Q`.

+From 0.2.0 onwards, relativity's fields do not generate migrations.
+When migrating from older versions, I recommend simply removing all references to relativity's fields from the original migrations that created them, rather than generating new migrations removing the virtual fields.